Examining the evolution of the Supersoft X-ray Source RX J0513.9-6951: Results

 \subsection{WD mass estimation}

 The obtained values of the WD~mass vary significantly (from~$0.8$ to~$1.38\,\rm M_{\sun}$ for the different observations), if we consider the mass as a free parameter.
 Moreover, the fits with higher masses yield a WD~radius close to the lower limit for WD~radii.
-In fact, this lower limit is about~$3000\,\rm km$, which appears to be an incorrect radius for the WD in~RXJ0513.
+In fact, this lower limit is about~$3000\,\rm km$, which appears to be an incorrect radius for the~WD in~RXJ0513.
 This means that we cannot accurately determine the WD~mass using spectral fitting alone.
 On the other hand, the obtained~$\log\varg$ and~$\Teff$ values do not vary significantly.
 Therefore, we apply an alternative approach to estimate the WD~mass, based on comparing the obtained~$\log\varg$,~$\Teff$, and bolometric luminosity~$L$ for each observation with model predictions for WDs with thermonuclear burning on their surface.
 This approach has been successfully used previously~\citep{Suleimanov_etal2024,Tavleev_etal2024}.

-We fit all the spectra using nine fixed WD~mass values from~$0.95$ to~$1.35\,\rm M_{\sun}$ in steps of~$0.05\,\rm M_{\sun}$ and then compared the obtained results with theoretical predictions.
-Namely, we put the obtained fit values on the theoretical~$\Teff-\log\varg$ and $\Teff-L$~dependencies, computed for different WD masses with hydrogen-rich envelopes with thermonuclear burning by \citet{Nomoto_etal2007} and \citet{Wolf_etal2013}.
-The obtained results are shown in Figs.~\ref{fig:glogT}~and~\ref{fig:LT}.
+We fitted all the spectra using nine fixed WD~mass values from~$0.95$ to~$1.35\,\rm M_{\sun}$ in steps of~$0.05\,\rm M_{\sun}$ and then compared the obtained results with theoretical predictions.
+Namely, we put the obtained fit values on the theoretical~$\Teff-\log\varg$ and $\Teff-L$~dependencies, computed for different WD~masses with hydrogen-rich envelopes with thermonuclear burning by \citet{Nomoto_etal2007} and \citet{Wolf_etal2013}.
+The results obtained are shown in Figs.~\ref{fig:glogT}~and~\ref{fig:LT}.
 All values obtained from the fits lie within the mass range of~$1.0-1.15\, M_{\sun}$.
-Eventually, we consider $M=1.1\, M_{\sun}$ as the correct WD~mass (with uncertainty about 0.1\,$M_{\sun}$), and the parameters corresponding to this WD~mass are indicated in Figs.~\ref{fig:glogT}~and~\ref{fig:LT} by an increased marker size.
-Note that in the previous paper \citep{Suleimanov_etal2024} we estimated the WD~mass in the source as~${>}\,1.15\, M_{\sun}$, although only one \chandra~observation~(C3) was used.
+Eventually, we consider $M=1.1\, M_{\sun}$ as the correct WD~mass (with uncertainty about~$0.1\,M_{\sun}$), and the parameters corresponding to this WD~mass are indicated in Figs.~\ref{fig:glogT}~and~\ref{fig:LT} by an increased marker size.
+It should be noted that in the previous paper \citep{Suleimanov_etal2024} we estimated the WD~mass in the source as~${>}\,1.15\, M_{\sun}$, although only one \chandra~observation~(C3) was used.